|Expert links:||Stemmed||Odd Pores||Soft|

 Meripilus and Oligoporus are considered "regular" polypores in the Polyporales.

 Bondarzewia occidentalis ('mesenterica'/'montana') - large single or multiple orange-brown caps, stem central to lateral, <25cm.
+Fresh cut pores may exude a white milk.
 Like Russula, it has amyloid, spiny spores.

 Grifola frondosa - "hen of the woods" cluster of many ~5cm fan-shaped caps with eccentric stems.